matiaslindgren/grpc-url-fetcher/README.md

 # grpc-url-fetcher

 gRPC and cURL powered URL fetching service with internal thread pool to hide HTTP latency.
-URL fetching is used to simulate generic, long running, high-latency tasks performed in the backend.
+URL fetching is used only to simulate generic, long running, high-latency tasks performed in the backend.

 ![animated-sketch-of-service-data-flow](./demo.gif)